 During psychotherapy, you are in a safe, empathic, non-judgmental, and confidential environment in which you can comfortably explore your thoughts, beliefs, emotions, and sensations.
 The goal of psychotherapy is self-empowerment: Power to create change and improve the quality of your life.
 Power to make peace with past traumas and to accelerate your personal growth.
 Power to manage your anger and strengthen your coping skills.
 Power to resolve conflicts and to create more satisfying relationships.
 Power to break self-destructive patterns and develop self-confidence and self-acceptance.
 And the Power to make those conscious changes that will lead to a better and more meaningful life.

-The initial session is 2 hours, followed by weekly 1-hour sessions.
-During our first 2-hour meeting, after reviewing fees and policies, we perform a complete biopsychosocial interview – a discussion of your medical history, family stories, academic experiences, and employment background.
+During our first 7-hour session, after reviewing fees and policies, we perform a complete biopsychosocial interview – a discussion of your medical history, family stories, academic experiences, and employment background.
 We talk about what you hope to gain from therapy, and discuss the various ways in which I will be able to help you.
 Finally, we make a plan of action, and set temporary time-frames for accomplishing short- and long-term goals.
 We then meet once a week for 1-hour sessions until we reach the most important goal – that you can function successfully in life without the need for therapy.

 What to Expect During Group Therapy